Rainlabuw/Obs_aware_opt/README.md

 The ego trajectory is shown in blue.
 The red line shows direction of sun-rays.
 The trajectory end point is where its relative position wrt Target(red dot) and sun-rays are parallel.
 The video shows trajectory generated as being simulated our platform.

+The Target here is a uncooperative satellite with unknown rotation in Low-Earth orbit.
+The Ego satellite is parked in a relative elliptical orbit around the Target as a starting point.

 https://github.com/Rainlabuw/Observability_MPC/assets/33707695/723123dc-a502-4c43-987c-07bd7641554d